KevinLu0102/Pokedex/README.md

 ## About the Code

-The following were implemented to improve code readability, maintainability, and extensibility:
+**The following were implemented to improve code readability, maintainability, and extensibility**

 - Custom error handling
   Defined custom error types NetworkError using Enum in APIService, covering various possible error scenarios and providing more explicit and meaningful error messages for easier error handling and testing